Ph.D., Boston University

 - Certificate of Excellence for Lecturers, The Derek Bok Center for Teaching and Learning, Harvard University, 2017.

 - Deutscher Akademischer Austauschdienst (German Academic Exchange Service) Long-Term Research Grant, Bonn, Germany, 2015-2016.

-“The Circumstances of Color: The Jim Crow Translation of Jonny spielt auf,” Modern Drama, University of Toronto Press.
-Forthcoming.
+“The Circumstances of Color: The Jim Crow Translation of Jonny spielt auf,” Modern Drama 64, no 2, Toronto: University of Toronto Press, 2021.

 “Catering to White Audiences: Fairview at Wooly Mammoth,” Critical Acts, TDR/The Drama Review, Cambridge, MA: MIT Press, Spring 2021.

 “‘Bury the gold again before the Europeans bring us their culture’”: Witzblätter and the Paradox of German Anti-Colonialism,” German Studies Review 44, no 1, Baltimore: Johns Hopkins University Press, 2021.

 “Staging the Great Migration: The Chocolate Kiddies and the German Experience of the New Negro Renaissance,” Modernism/modernity Printplus 4, cycle 3.
 Baltimore: Johns Hopkins University Press, October 2019.

 “We are the Music: An Interview with Step Afrika!’s Former Artistic Director Jakari Sherman,” The Black Scholar, New York, NY: Routledge, 2018.